camelliawill/gfw-article/blog.md

 ### All hail WebGL

-So after a good deal of hesitations and hair pulling, this day finally happened:
+So after a good deal of hesitation and hair pulling, this day finally happened:

 ![](./webgl-canvas.png)

-We dropped all hope of using canvas 2D, and went with a shiny new WebGL implementation instead.
+We dropped all hope of using Canvas 2D, and went with a shiny new WebGL implementation instead.

 WebGL is tapping into the raw power of Graphic Processing Units (GPUs).
 A GPU is good at a few things:
 - heating up the room during long winter nights
-- drawing a million times the same thing, insanely fast.
+- drawing the same thing a million times, insanely fast.

-Sounded like it could work for us.
+It sounded like it could work for us.
 We wanted to draw heatmap brushes to represent fishing vessels, a lot of times.
 Brushes are almost the same, but size, opacity and tint will vary - hence a few tricks explained later on.

-On the programming side, WebGL is a wildly different beast than canvas 2D.
+On the programming side, WebGL is a wildly different beast to Canvas 2D.
 It allows your puny JS code to talk to the GPU through OpenGL Shading Language (GLSL), a language similar to C or C++.
 GLSL is very, very terse, difficult to debug, and hard to maintain. _[whispered, sobbing voice] I'm afraid of GLSL.
 Can I go home now ?_

 It turns out there are a bunch of very smart(er) people out there, doing the hard work for us: exposing GLSL functionality to a high level API in JavaScript, typically using some stage hierarchy paradigm - think `container.addChild(sprite); sprite.x = 42;` (oooh the glorious days of Flash, may you rest in peace).
-We're talking about <a href="https://html5gameengine.com/">2D rendering engines for the browser</a>: Phaser, Pixi.js, HaxeFlixel, etc. Those libraries are typically used to develop games, but why not for tracking illegal fishing on a map as well?
+We're talking about <a href="https://html5gameengine.com/">2D rendering engines for the browser</a>: Phaser, Pixi.js, HaxeFlixel, etc. Those libraries are typically used to develop games, but why shouldn't they be used for tracking illegal fishing as well?

 So how do you pick a rendering engine?
-Project's activity on GitHub, quality of the documentation, reputation ?
+By reviewing the relevant project's activity on GitHub, its quality of the documentation, and its reputation?
 Yeah, sure, but more importantly: **BUNNIES** !

 ![](bunnies-small.gif)